waveform80/pibootctl/docs/remove.rst

 Usage
 =====

-The ``remove`` command is used to delete a stored boot configuration:
+The :command:`remove` command is used to delete a stored boot configuration:

 .. code-block:: console